mozilla/fxa/docs/index.md

 We meet regularly to triage bugs and make grand plans for the future.
 Anyone is welcome to join us in the following forums:

-* Regular video meetings, as noted on the [project calendar](https://www.google.com/calendar/embed?src=mozilla.com_urbkla6jvphpk1t8adi5c12kic%40group.calendar.google.com)
+* Regular video meetings, as noted on the [project calendar](https://www.google.com/calendar/embed?src=mozilla.com_urbkla6jvphpk1t8adi5c12kic%40group.calendar.google.com) and with minutes in the [coordination etherpad](https://id.etherpad.mozilla.org/fxa-engineering-coordination)
 * The [Firefox Accounts mailing list](https://mail.mozilla.org/listinfo/dev-fxacct)
 * The `#fxa` channel on [Mozilla IRC](https://wiki.mozilla.org/IRC)